 Home security systems can just come with the basics, or you can choose a variety of additional products, based on what the company offers and what you need.
 A typical alarm system comes with a control panel and sensors that are placed on all the entry points, including windows.

 Beyond that, you can choose a myriad of different security products like intercom systems, security cameras, remote access, and home monitoring services.
 The necessity of these extras depends on what you think you need for your home and area.

 Some companies allow you pick a self-install option.
 In this case, you would buy the equipment and either install it yourself or hire your own professional.
 The easiest to install is a wireless home security system, where the control panel communicates with the sensors digitally.
 Because of this, it makes for the number-one DIY home security system.
 These aren't as reliable as hard-wired systems because they can pick up interference from other electronics and even neighboring systems.
 However, their easy and non-intrusive installation makes them a popular choice for apartments and renters.

 Professional installed wired systems are hard to tamper with and are more reliable than even the foremost wireless home security system.
 These involve running wires through the walls to connect the control panel to the sensors.
 Installing wired systems is intrusive and complicated and best left to a professional.

-A home monitoring system is a security system that notifies a monitoring company when an alarm is triggered.
-The company then accesses the alarm to determine if it is false or legitimate and then notifies the police.
-These systems connect to a monitoring service via three different methods: landline, cellular and broadband.
+Smart home systems give you remote access to your home from a tablet or a smartphone can give you peace of mind if you are away from your property for extended periods of time.
+If an alarm is triggered, the monitoring system notifies the company.
+The company then evaluates the alarm to determine if it is false or legitimate and then notifies the police.
+These systems connect to a monitoring service via three different methods: landline, cellular, and broadband.
 Cellular is the most reliable and (typically) the most expensive.
 If your telephone line and the internet go out, you'll still have a working monitoring system.
 However, broadband connections are faster and cheaper.